ArunKumarAgit/commentapp/README.md

                       comment(full stack appplication)
-A-how to run the app
+how to run the app
 --------------------
 ------------------------------------------------------------------
 1-required softwares--